Substance Abuse Resources in Rural Hall Drug Rehab, Alcohol Rehab & Detox

 Rural Hall Drug & Alcohol Detox Centers

 Once you stop using drugs or alcohol, your body will have to go through the detoxification process.
 Not only is this mentally taxing, but also the physical effects can be dangerous or even deadly.
 Common symptoms of detox include paranoia, nausea, vomiting, shakiness, sweating, hallucinations and abdominal pain.
 More serious symptoms include seizures or even death.
-To ensure your safety, it is important to have a trained medical professional monitor your detoxification symptoms at a detox center, like a Rural Hall drug detox program, a Rural Hall alcohol detox program or The Recovery Village.
 Depending on your situation and the severity of your symptoms, you may receive prescription medication that helps make them more manageable.

 Recovery Meetings Near You in Rural Hall